superwall/Superwall-iOS/Examples/SuperwallSwiftUIExample/README.md

 Triggers enable you to retroactively decide where or when to show a paywall in your app.

 A trigger is an analytics event you can wire up to specific rules in a Campaign on the [Superwall Dashboard](https://superwall.com/dashboard).
-The Paywall SDK listens for these analytics events and evaluates their rules to determine whether or not to show a paywall when the trigger is fired.
+The Superwall SDK listens for these analytics events and evaluates their rules to determine whether or not to show a paywall when the trigger is fired.

 In this app, we have tied an active trigger on the dashboard to the event "MyEvent".